turbot/steampipe-plugin-aws/docs/tables/aws_ecr_image.md

   r.created_at >= now() - interval '20' day;
 ```

-### Get policy statements of repositories in which image persist
+### Get repository policy for each image's repository

 ```sql
 select